 The experience to drive results.

-We have one of the premier public sector teams in our region.
-Our attorneys provide legal services to some of the largest public entities and school districts in our footprint, including the cities of Cincinnati and Dayton, OH, Lexington and Louisville, KY, and Indianapolis and Marion County, IN.
+We have one of the premier public-sector teams in the country.
+Our attorneys provide legal services to some of the largest public entities and school districts in our footprint, including Cincinnati and Dayton, OH, Lexington and Louisville, KY, Indianapolis and Marion County, IN, the City of Los Angeles and various public agencies throughout the Southern California region.
 We also advise some of the smallest public entities and every size in between.
+Because of this broad-based experience, we are adept at navigating the multitude of scenarios that public-sector entities face, from zoning disputes to labor contracts, privacy laws, and municipal finance.

 Practice Area Contact